provectus/kafka-ui/kafka-ui-react-app/README.md

 Have to be run from root directory.

-Start Kafka UI with your Kafka clusters:
+Start UI for Apache Kafka with your Kafka clusters:
 ```sh
 docker-compose -f ./docker/kafka-ui.yaml up
 ```